 A Dell EMC[TM] VMAX[TM] 250F array and Dell EMC PowerEdge[TM] server solution can help CTOs and storage admins achieve those goals.
 Our hands-on tests first proved that the array supports both production and test/dev environments on a single array.
 So when application owners and admins fix bugs, optimize an existing workload, and test patches or updates, applications continue to access critical data at the speed of business.
-Dell EMC AppSync[®] let us quickly create snapshots of production Microsoft[®] SQL Server[®] data, which ran with consistently low latency and high input/ output per second (IOPS) even as we added 10 test/dev database snapshots.
+The VMAX 250F let us quickly create snapshots of production Microsoft[®] SQL Server[®] data, which ran with consistently low latency and high input/output per second (IOPS) even as we added 10 test/dev database snapshots.

 The solution also offers high availability.
-Testing showed that a production workload supported by a pair of VMAX 250F arrays continues to access data with no downtime and no performance drop if the primary storage is unavailable.
+Testing showed that a production workload supported by a pair of VMAX 250F arrays, leveraging SRDF/Metro, continues to access data with no downtime and no performance drop if one of the arrays in the SRDF/Metro pair becomes unavailable.
 In the unlikely event of a datacenter disaster, users won't notice because the application continues to access production data.